nuodb/nuodb-cp-docs/content/docs/overview/about.md

 NuoDB Control Plane (CP) enables customers to consume NuoDB in a Database as a Service (DBaaS) model.
 It runs inside a Kubernetes cluster and handles provisioning and management of multiple domains, and their databases, in the _same_ cluster.
-NuoDB databases are created on-demand remotely using REST services by exposing various predefined configuration options.
+NuoDB databases are created on-demand remotely using REST services using various predefined configuration options.

 ## Run on the Cloud